Synthoid/ExportSheetData/README.md

 -------
 Export Sheet Data is available in both the Chrome Web Store and the G Suite Marketplace.
 You can install it [here](https://chrome.google.com/webstore/detail/export-sheet-data/bfdcopkbamihhchdnjghdknibmcnfplk?utm_source=permalink)

 **NOTE:** There is a known bug when using add-ons while multiple accounts are signed in.
-If you run into a situation where the ESD sidebar doesn't seem to load, try signing out of any extra accounts and opening the sidebar.
-More information about this bug can be found [here](https://sites.google.com/site/scriptsexamples/home/announcements/multiple-accounts-issue-with-google-apps-script).
+If you run into a situation where the ESD sidebar doesn't seem to load, visit the [troubleshooting](docs/troubleshooting.md) page for help.

 Documentation
 -------------